+You can reach Gandikota Grand Canyon by booking a cab from Bangalore.
 If you are travelling from Bangalore, it is wise to stop for breakfast here because there are no decent places or even roadside eateries on your way to Gandikota.
 Carry enough water bottles and snacks for the journey.
 You will need them.

-The only eatery that comes to your rescue once you reach Gandikota is the APTDC’s (Andhra Pradesh Tourism Development Corporation) hotel.
+The only eatery that comes to your rescue once you reach Gandikota canyon is the APTDC’s (Andhra Pradesh Tourism Development Corporation) hotel.
 It’s a basic hotel, but they serve decent meals with limited options which are good enough.